5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 They Catch Anxiety Before It Escalates

-Early intervention = less cortisol = faster recovery = better long-term outcomes.
+Early intervention = less cortisol = faster recovery = a dog that doesn't destroy the door frame.

 They Let You Track Progress Over Time

-The best AI cameras log activity patterns.
+The best AI cameras log the data.
 You can see:

-- What time of day anxiety is worst
+- What time of day the demons come out

-- How long your dog stays calm before stress starts
+- How long your dog holds it together before breaking

-- Whether your training is actually working (longer calm periods over time)
+- Whether your training is actually working or if you're just spinning your wheels

 AI Treat‑Dispensing Pet Cameras: Side‑by‑Side Full Comparison